cme212/course/notes/lecture-15/memory.md

 * Original meaning was that random locations in memory could be accessed in approximately the same amount of time

-* As opposed to drum memory, tape drive, hard drive, etc.
+* As opposed to drum memory, tape drive, hard drive, etc., which requires sequential scanning through memory to find the "right location" where the data of interest resides.

 Tape drive